yankunsong/yankunsong/README.md

 - 🔭 I’m a graduate student majoring in Computer Science
-- 🌱 I’m learning front-end development
+- 🌱 I’m learning full-stack development
 - :computer: I'm also an active Overwatch player